 - Rev. Jessica Schaap shared information about the Lenten formation material available (follow the link) and the positive response she continues to receive from clergy and lay about the Christian Formation material that is being made available through the various diocesan communications vehicles.

-- Jessica has found “graphic design for non-designers" called “CANVAS”.
+- Jessica has found “graphic design for non-designers" called “CANVA”.
 It is a program that is free for non-profits for up to ten accounts at a time.
 This assists in building graphic design material and ensuring consistency across platforms (posters to blogs, for example).

 - Archivist Marché Riley is considering taking on a volunteer archivist from UBC.